canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 {% include hidden.html content=solution9 id="solution9" title="Solution" %}

-## Question 10: using the rocket equation in reverse
+## Question 10: Using the rocket equation in reverse

 {% include captionedfigure.html alt="A photograph of the Mariner 9 space probe against a black background.
 The probe has a cross of four solar panels, a large antenna dish and a white plastic sheet covering the main instruments." contentsrc="https://commons.wikimedia.org/wiki/File:Mariner09.jpg" capt="<a href='https://en.wikipedia.org/wiki/Mariner_9'>Mariner 9</a>, which in 1971 became the first spacecraft to orbit Mars." img="/embed/physics/rocketequation/mariner9.jpg" %}